itSFox/TFM2-Chief-Scout/README.md

 # Chief Scout: Best Player Finder

-Chief Scout is a scouting helper mod for **Teamfight Manager 2** that helps you find better players in your current save.

-It analyzes free agents, transfer targets, possible upgrades, your own roster, potential, stats, role fit, upgrade value, roster needs, archetypes, score breakdowns, and recommendation tags.
+Chief Scout is a scouting helper mod for **Teamfight Manager 2** that helps you compare free agents, transfer targets, possible upgrades, your own roster, role fit, potential, stats, roster needs, archetypes, and recommendation tags.

-The current live-compatible builds are **Chief Scout: Best Player Finder v2.3.0** and **Chief Scout: HTML Report v2.3.0** for **Teamfight Manager 2 0.6.0**.
+The current builds are **Chief Scout: Best Player Finder v2.3.0** and **Chief Scout: HTML Report v2.3.0** for **Teamfight Manager 2 0.6.0**.

-Both current builds use the official **Stable Mod API** for better long-term compatibility with future game updates.

 For most players, the native in-game version is recommended.
-The HTML Report version is available as an alternative browser-based report.
+The HTML Report is available as an alternative browser-based report.

-## Versions
+## Version navigator

 | Teamfight Manager 2 version | Mod version | Build | Status |
 | --- | ---: | --- | --- |